Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_13_MEME/MEME.md

 ## 1.1.1 Introduction<a name="111"></a>

 #### About MEME Suite<a name="1111"></a>
 MEME Suite is an extensive collection of motif-based sequence analysis tools, widely used in the scientific community for identifying and analyzing motifs found in biological sciences.
-The basis of algorithms behind the MEME Suite tools were first published in 1994 by Timothy L. Bailey and Charles Elkan from UC San Diego's Computer Science and Engineering department.
+The basis of algorithms behind the MEME Suite tools were first published in 1994 by Timothy L. Bailey and Charles Elkan from UC San Diego's Computer Science and Engineering department [1].
 Its tools are specialized for motif discoveries, enrichments, scannings, comparisons, and more.
 This chapter will be focused on MEME, which is a motif discovery tool within MEME Suite.

 #### Importance of Motif-based Analysis<a name="1112"></a>
 Motifs are short repetitive patterns in DNA, RNA, and protein sequences that are biologically significant.
 They play a vital role in understanding biological processes because they often correspond to functional or regulatory elements within the genome.

-Two types of motifs are: gapped motifs, which are recurring, variable length motifs, and ungapped motifs, which are recurring, fixed-length motifs.
+There are two types of motifs:
+- Gapped motifs: Recurring, variable length motifs
+- Ungapped motifs: Recurring, fixed-length motifs

 For example, the TATA box, an important promoter sequence, is an ungapped motif of fixed length, whereas the bacterial σ70 promoter: TTGACA– (16-19 bp gap) –TATAAT, is a gapped motif of variable length.

 ## 1.1.2 Overview of MEME Parameters<a name="112"></a>